BoxXV/boxxv.github.io/_posts/2023-06-05-write-csv-from-multiple-threads.md

 # IOException: The process cannot access the file ‘file path’ because it is being used by another process

 ✅ Resolution
-✅ Solution 1 -The file may be in use by some other process ✅ Solution 2 – Implements IDisposable for Files handles ✅ Solution 3 – Implement File Lock, Unlock – Thread Synchronization ✅ Solution 4 – Implement a Retry pattern for File processing
+✅ Solution 1 - The file may be in use by some other process
+✅ Solution 2 – Implements IDisposable for Files handles
+✅ Solution 3 – Implement File Lock, Unlock – Thread Synchronization
+✅ Solution 4 – Implement a Retry pattern for File processing

 -----